 Part of why I started this blog is because I have found parenting more challenging than I ever imagined.
 I have some great examples in my life, and I still have felt lost.
 I wonder, if I have these amazing resources in my life, what do people do that don’t have help and advice a phone call away?
 I wanted to become a source to help those seeking to be better in their parenting.
 This blog is me living out a bunch of “I should” moments that I was letting pass me by.
 I needed motivation to be present, and I wanted to inspire others along the ways as I learned tools for play, discipline, positive reinforcement, learning and all of the other things involved in being a mom.

-Abigail: She is my oldest at almost 6 years old.
+Abigai (left): She is my oldest at 10 years.
 Often, I feel like I am raising myself, which can be interesting, fun and challenging all at the same time.
 She is full of life and experiences emotions to their fullest.
-She can be as sweet and easy as can be, but she can suddenly switch to give me a lot of defiance and attitude.
+She is a strong girl with a strong sense of justice.
 She likes to be a leader and seems to have a variety of interests – potentially being on stage and art will dominate.
 She is very smart and understands things quickly.
 Her excitement for trying new things is obvious to all.

 Credit Where Credit is Due

 I have little ones.
 I cannot claim expert status.
 Mothering has been the most humbling experience for me.
 I thought, “I have been a teacher, camp counselor, youth group leader, babysitter, private tutor…I got this.”
 Ha!
 Constantly questioning myself and feeling baffled is apparently part of the mother description.
 Luckily, I am surrounded by people who I would consider experts.
 I have mentors.
 I give credits to my parents and my husband’s parents for being amazing role models.
 A lot of “my” parenting tips have actually been handed to me by the Pritchards, godly parents of 11 children. http://www.pritchardministries.org/